 He used to pray three times a day.
 He always did.
-It means that he had not begun praying only when he discovered that a crisis was threatening him, for he already had this wellestablished habit of praying three times a day; just as a child has the habit of eating, going
+It means that he had not begun praying only when he discovered that a crisis was threatening him, for he already had this well-established habit of praying three times a day;

-PRACTICAL SUPPESTIONS
+PRACTICAL SUSSESTIONS

-Our interest is always to make God First in all our activities.
+Our interest is always to make God first in all our activities.
 Here are a few thoughts:

-- Before we make a decision, let us pray to God to guide our lives - ★ Let us seek God's counsel even before turning to our friends - When a need arises, let us talk it over with God before talking with somebody else - Let us think of thanking God First when something good happens to us - When we receive anything, for instance money or anything else, let us apply the
+- Before we take a decision, let us pray to God to guide our lives; - Let us seek God's counsel even before turning to our friends; - When a need arises, let us talk it over with God before talking with somebody else; - Let us think of thanking God first when something good happens to us; - When we receive anything, for instance money or anything else, let us apply the

-Bible principle, giving to God First what belongs to Him.
+Bible principle, giving to God first what belongs to Him.

-- Let us thank God before meals - At home, when we wake up, let us think of speaking with God even before we talk with anybody else.
+- Let us thank God before meals. - At home, when we wake up, let us think of speaking with God even before we talk with anybody else.
 Prayer will start our new day.